MailTape/MailTape-v1/_posts/2017-12-31-Aloise-Sauvage.md

 ---
 <p id="introduction">This morning, it's time to reflect on the past year.
 It's a new milestone for MailTape: one more year of introducing you to the music we love, the music that inspires us — and hopefully, that inspires you.</p>
 <p>I'm delighted to offer you the last tape of 2017, especially with [Aloïse Sauvage](https://www.facebook.com/aloisesauvage/ "Aloïse Sauvage's Facebook page") as our guest.
 Aloïse Sauvage is my own revelation of the year.
 She released her first track in September, and her music has cast a spell on my brain.
 I'm glad to introduce you to this amazing artist.</p>
 <p>She's a singer, dancer, actress...
-You might have seen her in _120 BPM_, Romain Campillo's movie (Palme d'Or at Cannes Film Festival) and now you will discover that everything she touches is pure magic.</p>
+You might have seen her in _120 BPM_, Robin Campillo's movie (Palme d'Or at Cannes Film Festival) and now you will discover that everything she touches is pure magic.</p>

 # Aloïse Sauvage's selection

 ## Nicholas Britell — End Credits Suite (Moonlight Soundtrack)
-_Aloïse Sauvage_: **"**This track comes from the movie Moonlight's score.
-I saw the movie and I was really touched by it, and I looked up the soundtrack to listen to it all over again.
+_Aloïse Sauvage_: **"**This track comes from _Moonlight_'s score.
+I saw the movie and I was really touched by it, so I looked up the soundtrack to listen to it all over again.
 I really like film scores.
-I feel like the choise of it is of prime importance to sublime the movie where it interfere.
+I feel like the choice of it is of prime importance to sublime the movie where it interfere.
 <p>Also, I chose this track because I listen to it when I need to write.
 It takes me to a melancolic (but combative!) state of mind and helps me bring my thoughts to paper in a spontaneous and honest way.</p>
 <p>And I love these parts where string and brass instruments meet.
 To me, it feels like this track has something... divine (?)**"**</p>